-MUAP 1001 Secondary Private Instrument/ Voice I
+MUAP 1001 Secondary Private Instrument/Voice I

-(F, S, SUM) Private study of secondary level voice or instrument.
+Description: Private study of secondary level voice or instrument.
 May be repeated once for up to 2 total hours degree credit.
-Students taking private piano lessons under this course number must first take MUSI 1221 Beginning Piano Class or have consent of instructor.
+Students must have the consent of the instructor to register for this course.